What Does CBD Stand For?

 Does CBD Oil Make You High?

-CBD is made from hemp, the collection of cannabis strains with no THC.
+It is made from hemp, the collection of cannabis strains with no THC.

 How Does the Body Use CBD Oil?

 Throughout the human body, there are various kinds of receptor systems.
-Receptors molecules that act like locks.
+Receptors molecules that act as locks.
 Only certain molecules are the corresponding key.
 These “key” molecules attach themselves to receptors, “unlocking” them to cause a specific chemical action.

 Among the many kinds of receptors in the human body are Cannabinoid Receptor 1 (CB1) and Cannabinoid Receptor 2 (CB2).
 Together, CB1 and CB2 comprise the endocannabinoid system.